ljy-0124/PANet/README.md

 # A Parallel Attention Network for Cattle Face Recognition

-This repository is the official PyTorch implementation of the paper *PANet*.
+This repository is the official PyTorch implementation of the paper *PANet* accepted by ICME 2024.

 ![backbone](image/backbone.png)